systopia/de.systopia.newsletter/docs/configuration.md

 iterate through the `$mailing_lists` variable in your e-mail templates and output the contact's subscription status and even display them differently depending on the raw status, which will not change with localization.

+!!!note
+    Make sure, when testing, that outbound e-mail is not deactivated in CivICRM's settings, as this will cause all attempts to send e-mail be redirected to the *Outbound E-Mail* administration page, which will terminate the API request and return either the administration page or the CMS's *Access denied* page when the user does not (and should not) have administration permissions.